SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 ## Excursion: RAP Behavior Definition (BDEF)

-- As mentioned in the RAP terms and as the name implies, a RAP behavior definition describes a RAP business object (RAP BO) by defining its behavior for all of its RAP BO entities.
+- As the name implies, a RAP behavior definition describes a RAP business object (RAP BO) by defining its behavior for all of its RAP BO entities.
 - BDL source code is used in a BDEF.
 - Once you have created ...
   - the CDS root entity of a RAP BO, ADT helps you create the skeleton of a BDEF (e.g., right-click on the CDS root entity and choose *New Behavior Definition* from the pop-up).